CMAP-REPOS/DemographicForecasting/README.md

 Step 9:
 - Merge 2010 Census HH Population data and 2011-2019 HH Population Estimates to form a complete table of Household Population data

+ ### Mortality.R
+ This code projects utilized mortality data from 2014-2018 as well as Social Security Adminitration (SSA) data to project mortality rates out to 2060.
+The data inputs are:

+ - CMAPMortality1990-2019.xlsx: This data was received from each state's health department and the file is stored in the 'Input' folder
+ -  SSA.xlsx: This final dataset utilizes SSA data, which provides historical and projected period life tables by single year of age, gender, and calendar year for years 1900 through 2095.
+The calculations were done by David Egan-Roberston and the spreadsheet detailing his work is saved on OneDrive.

+The steps for projections mortality are: